 What has your work as a coach taught you personally?

 I honestly can’t tell you how much I have benefitted both personally and professionally from this process.
 I have totally rebooted myself since I started working with the Resilience Engine.
 I’m trying to rebalance my portfolio (a work in progress!) and promote myself better.
 Do what I enjoy more.
 I feel like I have undergone the coaching process myself and it has given me the belief and confidence in the methods and techniques to use them successfully with my clients.

 What do you find most rewarding about your work as a coach?

 Walking someone through the process and seeing them become more balanced and able to take on things they/we never would have thought possible.

-An enormous thank you to Diane for sharing her inspiring story with us.
+An enormous thank you to Diane for sharing her inspiring story of coach training with us.

 “One of the timeliest decisions I have ever taken”

 Louise Schubert is an executive coach, mentor, facilitator, coach supervisor and a member of the Global Accreditation team for the…

 Mental health talk needs to translate into action and change